Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: SEARCH FOR ``QGP-LIKE'' SIGNATURES WITHIN INDIVIDUAL JETS

 The analysis strategy discussed in this paper is universally applicable to any high-energy collision system including $pp$, $e^{+}e^{-}$ and $e^{-}p$, where energetic jets (often dijets) are copiously produced.
 High transverse momentum (relative to the beam axis) jets are first reconstructed in an event using a particular algorithm (e.g., anti-$k_{t}$~\cite{Cacciari:2008gp}) with a choice of jet cone size.
-For an individual jet we define a new coordinate frame such that the $z$-axis is aligned with the direction of jet momentum, named the {\it jet frame}, as illustrated in Fig.~\ref{fig1}.
+For an individual jet we define a new coordinate frame such that the $z$-axis is aligned with the direction of jet momentum, named the {\textit{jet frame}}, as illustrated in Fig.~\ref{fig1}.
 Momentum vectors of all particles found within the jet cone are then re-defined in this new frame, $\vec{p}^{*}=(\jT,\eta^{*},\phi^{*})$.
 Here, $\jT$ is the particle transverse momentum with respect to the jet axis.
 By selecting very high $\pT$ jets, effects of particles from the underlying event that coincidentally fall inside the jet cone can be significantly suppressed.
-We then propose to study a wide range of key QGP signatures, observed in $AA$ collisions, for particles produced inside high-$\pT$ jets under this new frame as a function of charged multiplicity inside the jet cone, denoted as $N_{\rm ch}^{j}$.
-In the following Section~\ref{sec:signature}, we present results on a number of observables studied using the PYTHIA 8 Monte Carlo (MC) event generator~\cite{Sjostrand:2007gs}.
-As no effects of rescatterings among produced parton showers or strings are expected for the parton fragmentation process in PYTHIA 8 (or any other MC event generator presently on the market), our MC studies provide a baseline for demonstrating the ideas of how to search for key signatures with experimental observables.
+We then propose to study a wide range of key QGP signatures, observed in $AA$ collisions, for particles produced inside high-$\pT$ jets under this new frame as a function of charged multiplicity inside the jet cone, denoted as $N_{\mathrm{ch}}^{j}$.
+We use PYTHIA 8 Monte Carlo (MC) event generator~\cite{Sjostrand:2007gs} to demonstrate the proposed analysis strategy.